IHE/RAD.IRA/input/pagecontent/rad-x8.md

 **Figure 2:3.X8.4-1: Interaction Diagram**

 #### 2:3.X8.4.1 Get Current Context Request Message
-The Sender retrieves the current context available in the Manager.
-The Sender shall support sending such messages to more than one Manager.
+The Requester retrieves the current context available in the Manager.
+The Requester shall support sending such messages to more than one Manager.

-The Manager shall support handling such messages from more than one Sender.
+The Manager shall support handling such messages from more than one Requester.

 ##### 2:3.X8.4.1.1 Trigger Events

-The Sender successfully subscribed to a topic and wanted to retrieve the current context.
+The Requester successfully subscribed to a topic and wanted to retrieve the current context.

-The Sender detected that it missed some events according to the most recent event received and wanted to retrieve the current context.
+The Requester detected that it missed some events according to the most recent event received and wanted to retrieve the current context.

 ##### 2:3.X8.4.1.2 Message Semantics

-This message is an HTTP GET request.
-The Sender is the User Agent.
-The Manager is the Origin Server.
+This message is a [Get Current Context Request](https://build.fhir.org/ig/HL7/fhircast-docs/2-9-GetCurrentContext.html#get-current-context-request).
+The Requester is the FHIRcast Subscriber.
+The Manager is the FHIRcast Hub.

-The Sender shall send a HTTP GET request to the url `hub.url`/`topic`.
+The Requester shall send a HTTP GET request to the url `hub.url`/`topic`.

 ##### 2:3.X8.4.1.3 Expected Actions